It is possible to breastfeed more than two babies, exclusively?!

 Tips for Breastfeeding Multiples at Night

-- Nurse whilst lying on the side position, this gives the mother a chance to sleep while breastfeeding.
+- Nurse while lying in the side position, this gives the mother a chance to sleep while breastfeeding.

 - Wake the other babies to breastfeed after each other; this will give the mother longer stretches of sleep.